 What Is ADHD?

-Symptoms of ADHD fall under three different categories: hyperactive/impulsive presentation, inattentive presentation, and combined presentation.
-These symptoms may overlap with symptoms of other conditions on the neurodiversity spectrum, including autism, dyslexia, dyspraxia, OCD, and Tourette’s syndrome.
+Symptoms of ADHD can present as primarily hyperactive/impulsive, inattentive, or combined ADHD.
+These symptoms may overlap with other conditions on the neurodiversity spectrum, including autism, obsessive-compulsive disorder (OCD), and Tourette’s syndrome.

 Common symptoms of ADHD include: